Hola VPN hit the internet in late 2012. It came from a company called Hola Networks Ltd., which is based out of Israel.

 That being said, there is a premium plan, which I mentioned before.
 It’s the same as the free plan, only you don’t allow other users to connect with your equipment.

-The premium plan will run you $5 per month on a month to month basis, or a full year at $3.75 per month.
-The yearly subscription comes with a 30-day money back guarantee.
+The premium plan will run you $11.95 per month on a month to month basis, a full year at $6.99 per month, or $2.99 per month for the 3-year plan.
+All plans come with a 30-day money back guarantee.

 As far as payment options go, it’s either credit card or PayPal.
 No anonymous payments are accepted.